ken-yossy/nvmetool-win/README.md

 ## Note for this software
 This software is a SAMPLE and DEMONSTRATION program to show how to access NVMe drive with Windows' inbox NVMe driver.

-It is **NOT** intended to provide versatile tool with such functions; accept arbitrary value for parameters, file input / output, non-interactive mode, support for vendor specific commands, and so on.
+It is **NOT** intended to provide versatile tool with such functions like accepting arbitrary value for parameters, file input / output, non-interactive mode, support for vendor specific commands.

-If you need such functions, you can add them into this software.
+If you need such functions, you can create your own tool based on this software.

 Thank you.